Pumafi/worldguess/README.md

 It is also possible to use it on a text, but the precision is not very good, as some words in a language correspond to a place in another language.

 It is also still a work in progress.
-I did this in my internship, to quickly identify and classify documents according to  countries.
+I did a version of this library in an old internship, to quickly identify and classify documents according to  countries, and thought it was a cool tool to share, so I remade it from scratch at home recently.

 It is an easy way to identify the source country of an news article for example, and automatically tag the country.